-- On some days driving distances are very long and it will take the whole day to reach your destination - There will be a few days of walking whilst sightseeing with 5 7 hours a day - The hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground.
+- On some days driving distances are very long and it will take the whole day to reach your destination - There will be a few days of walking whilst sightseeing with 5 7 hours a day.
+The hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground. - In Kyrgyzstan you will stay overnight in a guest house that has private facilities.